 Even those who plead guilty to cooperate with the state might face significant penalties for a first DUI offense.
-For some people, fighting their pending DUI charges is the best solution available.
+Fighting their pending DUI charges is the best solution for some people.
 For others, trying to avoid going to court at all might be the better option.

 Most or all of that evidence could become inadmissible in cases where police officers conducted illegal traffic stops or otherwise violated the rights of an individual motorist.
 The exclusionary rule is an important form of protection based on the Fourth Amendment.

-If a defense attorney can establish that the evidence the state has gathered is the result of illegal police behavior or a violation of an individual's rights, prosecutors may not be able to use that evidence.
-In the scenario involving an illegal traffic stop, the courts may have to exclude any conversations people had with police officers, field sobriety test results and chemical breath tests.
+Suppose a defense attorney can establish that the evidence the state has gathered is the result of illegal police behavior or a violation of an individual's rights.
+In that case, prosecutors may not be able to use that evidence.
+In an illegal traffic stop scenario, the courts may have to exclude any conversations people had with police officers, field sobriety test results, and chemical breath tests.

 Without that evidence, there may not be any case.
 The courts may have to dismiss the pending charges because there is no way to prove that a crime occurred without using evidence gathered through violation of an individual's rights.